wkolowski/coq-mtl/README.md

   * Commutative applicative functors.
   * Commutative monads.
   * Free Monads (prove it is not a transformer).
-  * Codensity (prove there's no callCC).
 * Classes:
-  * Pin down the precise categorical semantics.
-  * See how classes for monad transformers/monads are implemented in transformers/mtl/Just Do It paper.
+  * See how classes for monad transformers/monads are implemented in transformers/mtl.
   * Define Traversable and all its instances.
   * Define all instances for Foldable.
   * Learn how to prove general laws for Foldable.